johnsonsirv/pedalshop.com/model-summary.md

     - Refer to: [Table Products](schema.md#table-products)
 - Association
     - Belongs to Category
-    - Has many Parts through ProductPart
+    - Has many Parts through ProductParts
     - Has many Customizations
 - Examples
     - A mountain wheel bicycle